aoijs/documentation/functions/usdserverids.md

----
-description: Returns all the server IDs the bot is in
----

 # $serverIDs

 ```text
 $serverIDs[separator (optional)]
 ```

-{% hint style="info" %}
-Separator is the symbol that separates each server ID
+> ℹ️ Separator is the symbol that separates each server ID
-{% endhint %}

 ```javascript
 bot.command({